wforbes/Omnia/README.md

 Copyright (c) 2020 William Forbes c/o Submodern Studios, LLC.
 All rights reserved.

 This software was developed by William Forbes at Submodern Studios, LLC.

-All advertising materials mentioning features or use of this software must display the following acknowledgement: This product includes software developed by William Alexander Forbes, Submodern Studios.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are